Evanston, Ill., leads the country with first reparations program for Black residents

 A House Judiciary subcommittee held a hearing on the bill last month.
 The bill has 173 sponsors in the House, but Daniels projects that number “going toward 190,” which makes it likely to pass.
 It faces a much bigger challenge in the Senate.

-While White House press secretary Jen Psaki has not said whether President Biden would sign the legislation into law, but she noted in late February that “he continues to demonstrate his commitment to take comprehensive action to address systemic racism that persists today, and obviously having that study is part of that.”
+While White House press secretary Jen Psaki has not said whether President Biden would sign the legislation into law, she noted in late February that “he continues to demonstrate his commitment to take comprehensive action to address systemic racism that persists today, and obviously having that study is part of that.”

 Federal reparations are advocates’ ultimate goal because of the greater monetary resources that would become available.
 Yet local reparations are important because cities such as Evanston can “serve as a blueprint,” according to Daniels.